Jarabacoa: History

 The indigenous Taino people originally inhabited the valley of Jarabacoa.
 It is assumed that the town's name was formed out of the words 'Jaraba' and 'Coa', meaning "Land of Waters" in the Taíno language.
 The Spanish conquistadors made it to Jarabacoa in their search for gold, but later abandoned the expedition due to violent resistance by the natives in the area, to this day gold can be washed from some of the many rivers.
 Jarabacoa most likely belonged to the Chiefdom of Maguana making it part of the kingdom of Cibao.

 During the colonization period, the Spaniards settled in Jarabacoa working in mines and later established some cattle herds.
 At the end of the 1700s there were several Spanish families living in Jarabacoa.
 The area experienced its greatest population growth at the beginning of the 1800s from whites who migrated from other parts of the island after the slave revolts in the French colony of St. Domingue.
 It had a population boom in 1805 as many landowners came to the area in the mountains of the Central Range and settled in the valley of Jarabacoa.

 In 1854, a military post was established and the town was formally founded due to its strategic position in the communication between the Cibao and the South.
 On September 27, 1858, the town was incorporated as a municipality.
 Its inhabitants stood out as brilliant soldiers in the Dominican war against Haiti.
 Such are the cases of General José Durán and also General Norberto Tiburcio.

 Four years later, Jarabacoa was elevated to the category of Common by decree of President Pedro Santana, on September 27, 1858, and by Royal Order of the Spanish Ministry of War dated June 26, 1862, the Jarabacoa Military Command was created.

-Nowadays Jarabacoa is known to attract many European families, especially retirees.
-Some notable people as former President Hipólito Mejía or the two locally notable Valerio and Sanchez families currently reside in the city.
+Nowadays Jarabacoa is known to attract many prominent families, especially retirees.
+Some notable people as former president of the country Hipólito Mejía or the two locally notable Valerio and Sanchez families currently reside in the city.